Randomized Communication and Implicit Graph Representations: Missing Proofs from Section 3

 Recall the lower bound for Greater-Than: \begin{theorem} Any public-coin randomized SMP communication protocol for \textsc{Greater-Than} on domain $[n]$ requires $\Omega(\log n)$ bits of communication. \end{theorem}

 Lower bounds for the \textsc{Greater-Than} problem in various models appear in \cite{KNR99, MNSW98, Viol15, RS15, ATYY17}.
 The above theorem is stated in \cite{KNR99} and \cite{MNSW98}; in the latter it is also credited to \cite{Smir88}.
-In \cite{KNR99} the theorem is stated for one-way \emph{private-coin} communication; the result for public-coin SMP communication follows from the fact that public-coin protocols for problems with domain size $n$ can save at most $O(\log \log n)$ bits of communication over the private-coin protocol due to Newman's theorem.
+In \cite{KNR99} the theorem is stated for one-way \emph{private-coin} communication; the result for public-coin SMP communication follows from the fact that public-coin protocols for problems with domain size $n$ can save at most $O(\log \log n)$ bits of communication over the private-coin protocol due to Newman's theorem \cite{New91}.
+We remark that the tight lower bound of $\Omega(\log\log n)$ for \textsc{Greater-Than} in the two-way communication model follows from \cref{thm:greater-than-lower-bound} since there is at most an exponential gap between SMP and two-way communication.

-However, as noted in a CSTheory StackExchange question of Sasho Nikolov \cite{Nik20}, the complete proof is not provided in either of \cite{KNR99,MNSW98}.
+However, as noted in a CSTheory StackExchange question of Nikolov \cite{Nik20}, the complete proof is not provided in either of \cite{KNR99,MNSW98}.
 The same lower bound for \emph{quantum} communication complexity is proved in \cite{ATYY17}, which implies the above result.
-A direct proof for classical communication complexity was suggested as an answer to \cite{Nik20} by Amit Chakrabarti \cite{Chak20}; we state this direct proof here for completeness and we thank Eric Blais for communicating this reference to us.
+A direct proof for classical communication complexity was suggested as an answer to \cite{Nik20} by Chakrabarti \cite{Chak20}; we state this direct proof here for completeness and we thank Eric Blais for communicating this reference to us.
 We require the \textsc{Augmented-Index} communication problem and its lower bound from \cite{MNSW98}.

 \begin{definition}[Augmented-Index] In the \textsc{Augmented-Index} communication problem, Alice receives input $x \in \zo^k$ and Bob receives an integer $i \in [k]$ along with the values $x_j$ for all $j > i$.
 Bob should output the value $x_i$. \end{definition}